KosmidisMixalis/ViRtus-A-Virtual-Reality-Application-for-Training-and-Performance-Analysis/README.md

 </p>
 <p>
 We conducted an experimental study assessing results and showcasing the impact of our application.
-Using beta testers, qualitative assessments from questionnaires, and practical experiments with end users, we concluded that a hybrid training method—combining a trainer with the VR application as a supplementary tool—can improve users’ skills, effectively leading to a more productive and sustainable workplace while reducing the trainer’s interaction time with the trainee.
+Using beta testers, qualitative assess -ments from questionnaires, and practical experiments with end users, we concluded that a hybrid training method—combining a trainer with the VR application as a supplementary tool—can improve users’ skills, effectively leading to a more productive and sustainable workplace while reducing the trainer’s interaction time with the trainee.
 </p>

 ## Video: